Archeda

 The Archeda (Арчеда) is a river in Volgograd Oblast, Russia.
 It is a left tributary of the Medveditsa, and is 162 km long, with a drainage basin of 2050 km2.
 The Archeda begins in the southwestern part of the Volga Uplands.
-Most of its water are from melting snow, and during periods of low water the river dries up entirely in its upper and middle flow.
+Most of its water comes from melting snow, and during periods of low water the river dries up entirely in its upper and middle flow.
 The town of Frolovo lies along the Archeda.